webpy/webpy.github.com/docs/index.md

    : A function decorator to run a long-running function as a background thread.

 <a name="backgrounder"></a>`backgrounder(func)`
+   : Run a long-running function as a background thread.

 <a name="class Reloader"></a>`class Reloader`
    : Before every request, checks to see if any loaded modules have changed on
      disk and, if so, reloads them.